 What Research Shows

-The evidence on helmet therapy for positional plagiocephaly is mixed, and the best-known randomized controlled trial, published in 2014, found no meaningful difference in head shape outcomes between infants who wore helmets and those managed with conservative measures and natural growth.
+The evidence on helmet therapy for positional plagiocephaly remains mixed.
+The best-known randomized controlled trial, published in 2014, found no meaningful difference in head shape outcomes between infants who wore helmets and infants who received usual care.

-For you, that means helmet therapy doesn’t reliably change skull shape better than time alone.
-A later study shows earlier fitting, before six months, may improve symmetry, but that finding doesn’t overturn the broader evidence.
+For you, that means helmet therapy doesn’t always change skull shape better than time, repositioning, and growth.
+Some later reports suggest earlier fitting may improve symmetry, but that does not create one clear answer for every baby.

-You should also note that positional plagiocephaly often reflects a cosmetic variation, not medical harm.
-Because helmets can cost more and may cause skin irritation, you deserve to weigh benefit against burden carefully.
+You should also know that positional plagiocephaly often reflects a cosmetic head-shape concern, not a medical emergency.
+Because helmets can cost more and may cause skin irritation, you deserve to weigh benefit against burden.

 When To Consider Them

-When repositioning and increased tummy time haven’t improved head shape, you may consider a cranial remolding helmet, especially for moderate deformities identified before six months of age.
+When repositioning and increased tummy time haven’t improved head shape, you may consider a cranial remolding helmet.
+This matters most when a clinician measures moderate or severe flattening early in infancy.

-You should first exhaust repositioning strategies, since parental education can often correct positional flattening without restricting your infant’s head.
+You should first try repositioning strategies, unless your clinician sees a reason to act sooner.
+Parent education can often improve positional flattening without restricting your infant’s head.

-Helmet therapy can support symmetry, but evidence shows mixed benefit: one randomized trial found no significant difference versus conservative care, and many cases resolve naturally by age five.
+Helmet therapy can support symmetry, but evidence shows mixed benefit.
+One randomized trial found no significant difference versus usual care in its study group.

-You’re more likely to see gains when a severe deformity persists early, yet the goal is usually cosmetic, not medical necessity.
+You’re more likely to see gains when severe deformity persists early.
+Even then, the goal usually focuses on appearance and symmetry, not emergency medical treatment.

-If you value evidence and bodily autonomy, weigh comfort, burden, and realistic head shape improvement before deciding.
+If you value evidence and comfort, weigh burden, cost, and realistic head shape improvement before deciding.

 What the 2014 Helmet Study Found

-In the 2014 BMJ randomized trial, you’d see 84 infants aged 5 to 6 months assigned to helmet therapy or usual care, so the study had a clear comparative design and defined scope.
+In the 2014 BMJ randomized trial, researchers assigned 84 infants aged 5 to 6 months to helmet therapy or usual care.
+The study had a clear comparative design and a defined group of infants.

-The two groups showed no significant difference in skull-shape improvement, suggesting that natural growth and conservative care can produce similar outcomes.
+The two groups showed no significant difference in skull-shape improvement.
+This suggests that natural growth and usual care can produce similar outcomes for some babies.

-You’d also note that all parents in the helmet group reported adverse effects, and the added treatment burden and cost weaken the case for routine helmet use.
+You’d also note that parents in the helmet group reported adverse effects.
+The added treatment burden and cost weaken the case for routine helmet use in every infant.

 Trial Design And Scope

-A 2014 randomized controlled trial tested helmet therapy in 84 infants aged 5 to 6 months with moderate to severe positional skull deformities, assigning one group to wear helmets for 23 hours a day and the control group to receive usual care without helmets.
+A 2014 randomized controlled trial tested helmet therapy in 84 infants aged 5 to 6 months with moderate to severe positional skull deformities.
+One group wore helmets for 23 hours a day, while the control group received usual care without helmets.

-This trial design let you compare helmet therapy against standard management in a severe deformity cohort.
-You can see that the primary outcomes focused on objective skull-shape measures over time, not parental preference or marketing claims.
+This design let you compare helmet therapy against standard management in a defined group.
+The primary outcomes focused on objective skull-shape measures, not parental pressure or marketing claims.

 The scope stayed narrow: one age window, one deformity type, and one intensive wear schedule.
-That precision strengthens interpretation, because you’re looking at a controlled test of benefit.
+That precision helps you understand what the trial can and can’t prove.

-For families seeking freedom from unnecessary medicalization, the study’s structure matters: it asked whether helmets add value beyond natural development and routine care.
+For families who want to avoid unnecessary medicalization, the study’s structure matters.
+It asked whether helmets add value beyond natural development and routine care.

 Similar Results In Both Groups

-The 2014 randomized trial found that helmet therapy didn’t outperform conservative care for moderate to severe positional skull deformities.
+The 2014 randomized trial found that helmet therapy didn’t outperform usual care for moderate to severe positional skull deformities.

-If you want evidence-based care, this matters: you don’t need to assume more intervention equals better outcomes.
+If you want evidence-based care, this matters.
+You don’t need to assume more intervention always means better outcomes.

-The study instead points you toward conservative care as a viable option and supports further research into effective, non-invasive approaches that respect your infant’s development and your family’s autonomy.
+The study points you toward conservative care as a valid option.
+It also supports careful decision-making that respects your infant’s comfort and your family’s values.

 Side Effects And Costs